masonfmatthews/rails_assignments/challenges/rails_challenges.md

 * Change the "Thank You" view to show information out of the database rather than out of params.

+* This migration was probably pretty dissatisfying to create.
+How would you change your migration to make the survey more flexible in the future?

 #### REST

 * Having both the form and the thank-you page in one action is suboptimal.
 Restructure the `home` controller to implement REST.

 * You may wish that I had not asked you to restructure the `home` controller.
 What would you rather have done instead?

+#### HTML Forms

+* Edit an existing form response.
+Uncheck a box which you had previously checked.
+When you go back to view that response, the box will still be checked.
+RAGE!
+Fix this bug.

+* Can you think of a better user interface for this information rather than showing a series of checkboxes?